Normandale Park shooting

+On February 19, 2022, Benjamin Jeffrey Smith approached and assaulted a small group of protesters, at the edge of Normandale Park in Portland, Oregon, United States.
+He murdered one, caused the paralysis of another (who later died of complications resulting from the attack) from the shoulders down, and seriously injured three others, including a bystander who had approached to deescalate.

-On February 19, 2022, a mass shooting occurred near Normandale Park, in Portland, Oregon, United States.
-One person was killed and five others were injured, including the shooter.
-The shooting took place near a demonstration for Amir Locke, a 22-year-old Black man who was shot and killed by a Minneapolis police officer and Patrick Kimmons, a 27-year-old Black man killed by Portland police during a 2018 altercation.
+The shooting took place near a demonstration for Amir Locke, a 22-year-old Black man who was shot and killed in a "no knock entry" by a Minneapolis police officer, in February, 2022 and Patrick Kimmons, a 27-year-old Black man killed by Portland police during a 2018 altercation.

-Benjamin J. Smith was arrested and charged with second-degree murder, four counts of attempted murder, and several assault charges in connection with the shooting.
-He pleaded guilty to all charges.
+Smith was arrested and charged with second-degree murder, four counts of attempted murder, and several assault charges in connection with the shooting.
+He pleaded guilty to all charges and was sentenced to life in prison.

 Shooting

-The evening of Saturday, February 19, 2022, several traffic safety volunteers had gathered near the intersection of NE 55th and NE Hassalo, near the southwest corner of Normandale Park, for a “Justice for Amir Locke” protest, in reference to the Black man who had been killed weeks earlier in Minneapolis while police executed a no-knock warrant on an apartment.
+On the evening of Saturday, February 19, 2022, several traffic safety volunteers had gathered near the intersection of NE 55th and NE Hassalo, near the southwest corner of Normandale Park, for a “Justice for Amir Locke” protest, in reference to the Black man who had been killed weeks earlier in Minneapolis while police executed a no-knock warrant on an apartment.
 Several protests had been held in Portland in the weeks following Locke's death.
 The night of February 19, a few people were providing traffic safety by re-routing vehicular traffic to avoid a protest march.

+In January of 2025 (almost three years after the shooting) Portland police chief Bob Day issued a formal apology for publishing inaccurate information about the incident.
+Day's apology had three main points: he is sorry for the police bureau initially saying the shooter was a homeowner when he was not, for falsely claiming the victims were armed protestors when they were unarmed traffic safety volunteers, and for not clarifying the shooting was an unprovoked attack on an innocent group.
+The earlier shooting of Amir Locke had also resulted in initial police misrepresentation of the victim as a murder suspect.

-Benjamin Smith confronted a group of unarmed female traffic safety volunteers and told them to leave.
-People attempted to de-escalate the situation, but he pulled a .45 caliber handgun and fired at close range into a crowd of safety volunteers and struck five.
-An armed bystander fired back and struck Smith near his hip.
+Benjamin Smith confronted a group of protesters and told them to leave and said he would shoot them.
+People attempted to de-escalate the situation, but Smith pulled a handgun and fired at close range into a crowd of safety volunteers and struck five.
+An armed protester fired back and struck Smith near his hip.

+At least eight spent shell casings that matched the assailant's handgun were found at the scene, as well as at least one spent rifle shell casing.

 Portland Police Bureau responded to the shooting and closed streets in the area.

-The bystander who returned fire was initially arrested on assault and weapons charges, but the charges were dropped.
-Smith was hospitalized in serious condition and placed under arrest; he was formally charged and was booked into jail facility on March 23, 2022.